gnarroway/hato/README.md

 hato requires JDK 11 and above.
 If you are running an older version of Java, please look at [clj-http](https://github.com/dakrone/clj-http).

-For Leinengen, add this to your project.clj
+For Leiningen, add this to your project.clj

 ```clojure
 [hato "0.5.0"]